-Funding for GHG impact retrofit capital projects supports you in undertaking community building retrofits that reduce GHG emissions by at least 30 percent compared to baseline emissions.
+This funding supports you in undertaking community building retrofits that reduce GHG emissions by at least 30 percent compared to baseline emissions.
 Eligible projects include comprehensive retrofits of single community buildings and retrofits of a portfolio of buildings.

-Retrofits of a portfolio of buildings are eligible for funding provided the portfolio meets at least one of the following criteria:
+Retrofits of a portfolio of buildings are eligible for funding if the portfolio meets at least one of the following criteria:

-- The portfolio includes more than one community building within the same municipality. - The portfolio includes at least one community building and other municipal buildings within the same municipality. - The portfolio includes similar community buildings within multiple municipalities (subject to GMF review).
+- includes more than one community building within the same municipality. - includes at least one community building and other municipal buildings within the same municipality. - includes similar community buildings within multiple municipalities (subject to GMF review).